BigMurph619/Heartgold-Murphmon/README.md

     - You may use Sketch multiple times if you receive the move in any other capacity.
     - Please note that there are 100% catch rates in Monomon, so throwing balls will not work to scout moves.
 You may use flutes so long as they don't impact the battle (i.e. wake up sleep, cure confuse, etc.) to scout moves for Sketch.

 5. BugsyBuddy Rule - You may bring 1 "Buddy" with you into Bugsy's gym.
 You may use this buddy freely to help you defeat the gym.
 The BugsyBuddy MUST be the first Pokemon you encounter in the patch of grass East of Azalea Town.
-If you fail to catch this Buddy, you may bring a second mon into the gym (it is needed for the doubles fight) but you may not use it for any advantage.
+If you fail to catch this Buddy, you may bring a second mon into the gym (it is needed for the doubles fight) but you may not use it for any advantage in non doubles fights (i.e. swapping in to heal).

 6. Bug Catching Contest Pivot:
   -You must pivot after defeating Morty and before fighting Chuck.